CSU Office of Engagement & Extension Leadership

 Dr. Blake Naughton | Vice President for Engagement and Extension

-At CSU engagement and extension, Dr. Naughton oversees several units including: the Colorado Water Center, CSU Extension, and CSU Extended Campus which all provide science-based community outreach programming that extends the services of the University across Colorado and beyond and seeks to help fulfill Colorado State University’s land-grant mission.
-He also serves as professor of human development focusing on how individuals, organizations, and communities benefit from lifelong educational programs and services.
+At CSU engagement and extension, Dr. Naughton oversees several units including the Colorado Water Center, the Salazar Center, CSU Extension, and CSU Extended Campus which provide science-based community outreach programming that extends the services of the University across Colorado and beyond and seeks to help fulfill Colorado State University’s land-grant mission.
+He also serves as professor of human development focusing on how individuals, organizations, and communities benefit from lifelong educational programs and services, and as a member of the City of Fort Collins Economic Advisory Board.

 A native of Hannibal, Mo., Dr. Naughton holds a PhD from Stanford University in education administration and policy; an EdM from Harvard University in administration, planning and social policy; and a BS from Stanford in science and technology policy.